Language selection

 TC requires railway companies to meet standardized requirements for hand brake application and has put into effect additional physical defences to secure trains.

 The RAC is preparing to submit new rules for train securement on behalf of the member railways as required by TC’s Order, dated 29 October 2014.
 As the proposed rules have not yet been finalized and must be approved by TC, the outcome cannot be known until the process is completed.
-Therefore, the Board considers the response to the recommendation as having Satisfactory Intent.
+Therefore, the Board considers the responses to the recommendation to show Satisfactory Intent.

 In conjunction with the new rule, railway special instructions will contain additional detail for employees regarding these requirements.